SergioJuniorBH/CoreBOT/README.md

 http://eucore.glitch.me

-# For more information on creating a discord bot visit:
+# For more information on creating a discord bot in JavaScript visit:

 www.discordjs.guide